arcanisgk/BOH-Basic-Output-Handler/README.md

 ## Why use *[BOH]*?

 Developers need the ability to decide how their code behaves when data needs to be checked.
-The native php Methods provide a range of information that is not reusable by the Developer or may even require more work to get the correct output for data verification.
+The native php Methods provide a range of information that is not reusable by the Developer or may even require more work to get the correct toPlain for data verification.

-This library handles data output proven to be extremely effective. *[BOH]* is a Standalone implementation that can be used for any project and does not require a third-party library or software.
+This library handles data toPlain proven to be extremely effective. *[BOH]* is a Standalone implementation that can be used for any project and does not require a third-party library or software.

 ## Help to improve *[BOH]*?